farukdemirbas/fsynthesizer/README.md

 **HOW TO USE**:

-Write your compositions in a text file inside the "compositions" folder.
+Write your compositions in a text file inside the `compositions` folder.
-(Check the README.txt in there for a quick guide on composition formatting).
+(Check the `README.txt` in there for a quick guide on composition formatting).

 Then, if you want custom effects on your tracks, see "songsettings.py".
-To run the program, execute "python -m run [absolute_path_to_my_song.txt]" Your resulting .wav file will be found in the "songs" folder.
+To run the program, execute `python -m run [absolute_path_to_my_song.txt]` Your resulting .wav file will be found in the "songs" folder.

 ---
-Check the "compositions" folder for sample compositions (Which have their corresponding outputs in the "songs" folder).
+Check the `compositions` folder for sample compositions (Which have their corresponding outputs in the `songs` folder).

 ---

-Future hopes:
+Near future:
 - Add MIDI/OSC support

+Distant future:
+- Rewrite in C++
-    - Rewrite in C++, work toward DAW features like real-time recording and GUI.
+- Work toward making into a DAW